paulsuh/pytest-scenario-files/docs/source/responses_integration.rst

   example for how it is used.
 - Support for loading native Responses files is planned for the near future.
+- Support for additional responses features like various matchers for headers, query parameters, json body, etc. is under consideration.
 - Support for ``httpx`` and ``httpx-responses`` is also planned for the future.